 Troubleshooting is a key in all systems management tasks.
 You'll learn to inspect and debug issues in Kubernetes.
 It covers troubleshooting of pods, cluster controllers, worker nodes, Docker containers, storage, networking and all other Kubernetes components.
 If you have been in Linux world for some time, you must have witnessed the stress of managing services with upstart.
 There cane Systemd with its challenges and benefits.
 On this chapter, you'll learn all the bells and whistles of systemd on Kubernetes.
 How to fix issues when they arise by utilizing systemd as a tool for troubleshooting

 Chapter 9: Kubernetes Maintenance

-This chapter includes Kubernetes monitoring with influxdb as a data store, Grafana as a visualization tool and Prometheus monitoring system/ time series database.
+This chapter includes Kubernetes monitoring with influxdb as a data store, Grafana as a visualization tool and Prometheus monitoring system/ time-series database.
 Using the Kubernetes Dashboard to visualize container infrastructure is also covered here and how to do logging for containers.
 Finally, regular checks and cleaning are essential.

 Learning Kubernetes is inevitable, especially for System Engineers, Administrators and DevOps roles.
 Kubernetes is a recent technology but has revolutionized how containerized applications are deployed in the cloud.
-Being an open source technology backed by huge community and support of big companies like Red Hat, SUSE and others, its future is definitely great.
-This ebook will help you get started earlier and grow your career in this interesting and growing containers space.
+Being an open-source technology backed by huge community and support of big companies like Red Hat, SUSE and others, its future is definitely great.
+This ebook will help you get started earlier and grow your career in this interesting and growing container space.
 The content of this book is concrete and covers everything you need to become a Kubernetes guru!